engineyard/ey-docs/pages/ssh-install.md

 1. In your Dashboard, click the environment name.
     For example, the "production" environment of the "MyApp" application.
-3. On the environment, click the More Options tab.
+3. On the Environment page, click Edit Environment.
-4. Click Edit Environment.
 6. Locate the SSH Keys section and select the keys you want to install.

     ![Adding SSH Keys](images/manage_ssh_keys.jpg)